 You should take the following documentation with you to the Spanish Consulate, when you apply for your visa:

-Leave enough time for your visa to be issued
+(i) Leave enough time for your visa to be issued

 Due to the high demand for visas, it can take a long time for your local Spanish Consulate to issue your visa.
 So, be sure to allow enough time for this process.
 We would advise you to contact your local Spanish Consulate to ask them how long the visa application is likely to take.

+(ii) You will need to leave your passport with the Spanish Consulate whilst your visa application is being processed.
 It is not normally difficult to obtain a student visa to study in Spain, provided you supply the Spanish Consulate with all the necessary documentation, and provided that you allow sufficient time for the visa application process to be completed.